Henry J. Reilly

-Henry Joseph Reilly (April 29, 1881 – December 13, 1963) was an American soldier and journalist.
-After seeing combat in World War I, Reilly helped found the Reserve Officers Association.
+Henry Joseph Reilly (April 29, 1881 – December 13, 1963) was an American soldier and journalist who, after seeing combat in World War I, helped found the Reserve Officers Association.

 Early life and education

 Born in Fort Barrancas, Florida, Reilly was the son of an artillery officer.
-His father died in the 1900 Battle of Peking during the Chinese Boxer Rebellion, and his family moved to Winnetka, Illinois, soon afterward.
+His father Henry Joseph Reilly Sr. died in the 1900 Battle of Peking during the Chinese Boxer Rebellion, and his family moved to Winnetka, Illinois, soon afterward.
 Reilly graduated from the U.S. Military Academy in 1904.

 Early career

 In the years leading up to World War I, Reilly served in Asia and Europe, and he also wrote a weekly military column for the Chicago Tribune.

 Reilly resigned his commission on January 8, 1914.
 He then served in British and French ambulance units.

 When America entered the war in 1917, Reilly, by then a colonel, had assumed command of the 149th Field Artillery Regiment of the 42nd ("Rainbow") Division.
 His regiment saw combat in France, where it became known as "Reilly's Bucks."
+He also briefly commanded the 42nd Division's 83rd Infantry Brigade during the final stages of the Meuse–Argonne offensive.
+He took command of the brigade on October 20, 1918, and relinquished it to Brigadier General Frank Merrill Caldwell nine days after the November 11 armistice.

-He was awarded the Army Distinguished Service Medal in 1919.
-His citation reads, "Through his tireless energy and technical skill as an artillerist, his regiment gave most effective assistance to the Infantry which it supported."
+He was awarded the Army Distinguished Service Medal in 1919 for his service in the war.
+The medal's citation reads: